apache/freemarker/README.md

 You need JDK 8, JDK 16, and JDK 17 (only for some tests) to be installed (and [visible to Gradle](https://docs.gradle.org/current/userguide/toolchains.html)).
 That's because different parts of the source code target different Java versions, and Gradle requires the exact JDK version (not higher) for each.
+(If you have trouble getting these specific JDK versions, see troubleshooting below!)

 Be sure that your default Java version (which Gradle should use automatically) is at least 17!